 Farm Table – Our Chefs coordinate, create and dream alongside our farmers to help produce fresh, local and tasty dishes for our guests to enjoy.
 We like to describe our cuisine as Gourmet Comfort food, with menu choices appealing to all tastes.

-Skalkaho Steak House combines the best steaks with the best views.
+Skalkaho Steak House combines the best steaks with unique views.

-Little Blue Joint – pizza, mexican, open lunch and dinner. www.littlebluejoint.com Located on Main Street in Darby
+Little Blue Joint – Pizza, Mexican, open for lunch and dinner. www.littlebluejoint.com Located on Main Street in Darby

-Bradley O’s – fantastic steak dinners – www.bradleyos.com Located on Hwy 93, about 8 miles north of Darby
+Bradley O’s – Excellent steak dinners and great service! – www.bradleyos.com Located on Hwy 93, about 8 miles north of Darby

 Rocky Knob – delicious dinner menu, housed in an old brothel site! www.rockyknoblodge.com.
 Located on Hwy 93 13 miles south of Darby

-Naughty Moose – exceptional dining experience.
+Naughty Moose – casual, enjoyable dining experience.
 Located on Hwy 93 10 miles south of Darby

 Montana Cafe – Open 11 AM – 8 PM Tuesday through Sunday.

 Triple Creek Ranch Restaurant Triple Creek Ranch is proud to offer Bistro Fare to fine and elegant cuisine.
 Dining at the Triple Creek Restaurant is a culinary and visual feast of fresh foods, fine wines and global influences.
 With offerings ranging from traditional French dishes to innovative southwestern, West Indies, Central American and other international blendings, dining at the Ranch is a superb experience.